-Article 97 [Independence of judges]
+Article 97 [Judicial independence]

-(1) Judges shall be independent and subject only to the law.

-(2) Judges appointed permanently to full-time positions may be involuntarily dismissed, permanently or temporarily suspended, transferred, or retired before the expiration of their term of office only by virtue of judicial decision and only for the reasons and in the manner specified by the laws.
+- (1) Judges shall be independent and subject only to the law. - (2) Judges appointed permanently to full-time positions may be involuntarily dismissed, permanently or temporarily suspended, transferred or retired before the expiration of their term of office only by virtue of judicial decision and only for the reasons and in the manner specified by the laws.
 The legislature may set age limits for the retirement of judges appointed for life.
 In the event of changes in the structure of courts or in their districts, judges may be transferred to another court or removed from office, provided they retain their full salary.

-Article 98 [Legal status of federal and Land judges]
+Article 98 [Legal status of judges - Impeachment]

-(1) The legal status of federal judges shall be regulated by a special federal law.

-(2) If a federal judge infringes the principles of this Basic Law or the constitutional order of a Land in his official capacity or unofficially, the Federal Constitutional Court, upon application of the Bundestag, may by a twothirds majority order that the judge be transferred or retired.
-In the case of an intentional infringement it may order him dismissed.

-(3) The legal status of Land judges shall be regulated by special Land laws.
-The Federation may enact framework provisions on this subject to the extent that paragraph (4) of Article 74a does not otherwise provide.

-(4) The Länder may provide that Land judges shall be chosen jointly by the Land Minister of Justice and a committee for the selection of judges.

-(5) The Länder may enact provisions respecting Land judges that correspond with those of paragraph (2) of this Article.
+- (1) The legal status of federal judges shall be regulated by a special federal law. - (2) If a federal judge infringes the principles of this Basic Law or the constitutional order of a Land in his official capacity or unofficially, the Federal Constitutional Court, upon application of the Bundestag, may by a two-thirds majority order that the judge be transferred or retired.
+In the case of an intentional infringement it may order him dismissed. - (3) The legal status of the judges in the Länder shall be regulated by special Land laws if clause 27 of paragraph (1) of Article 74 does not otherwise provide. - (4) The Länder may provide that Land judges shall be chosen jointly by the Land Minister of Justice and a committee for the selection of judges. - (5) The Länder may enact provisions regarding Land judges that correspond with those of paragraph (2) of this Article.
 Existing Land constitutional law shall not be affected.
 The decision in cases of judicial impeachment shall rest with the Federal Constitutional Court.

-Article 99 [Decision by the Federal Constitutional Court and the supreme federal courts in disputes concerning Land law]
+Article 99 [Constitutional disputes within a Land]

-A land law may assign the decision of constitutional disputes within a Land to the Federal Constitutional Court, and the final decision in matters involving the application of Land law to the supreme courts specified in paragraph (1) of Article 95.
+A Land law may assign the decision of constitutional disputes within a Land to the Federal Constitutional Court, and the final decision in matters involving the application of Land law to the supreme courts specified in paragraph (1) of Article 95.